soulspace-org/overarch/doc/design.md

    Implemented.

+Q: **Which kinds of relations are neccessary in the architectural model to express the different semantics of the connections of the architectural nodes?**

+A:

 Q: **Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?**

    The relation between a user and a user interface component would be rendered directly in a component diagram.
 In a container diagram, the relation would be rendered between the user and the container of the user interface component.
 In a system diagram, the relation would be rendered between the user and the system of the user interface component.